iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

     this.crouchAction = cc.Animate.create(animation);
     this.crouchAction.retain();

 Ok, now you are done for initialize.
 Let's look at how to make a jump.
-Add the following methods inside Runner class:
+Add the following method inside Runner class:

     jump:function () {
         if (this.stat == RunnerStat.running) {